 In 2008, IFF's innovative financial model was awarded the Wachovia NEXT award for Opportunity Finance.
 This video highlighting IFF's work was presented at the award ceremony.

-View this short video to learn how IFF helped KIPP Charter
+View this short video to learn about the impact IFF has had

 Key to IFF's success has been a sharp sense of purpose, a broad perspective and an unwavering focus on achieving positive results.
 Those same attributes will drive IFF in the years ahead as we work to realize the following long-term goals: